huandichen/huandichen.github.io/_posts/2023-10-20-unique-but-meaningless.md

 thumbnail: assets/img/unique1.jpg
 ---

 When I first learned R in Edinburgh, our lecturer gave us a dataset and asked us to practise data visualization.
-Following examples from [The R Graph Gallery](https://r-graph-gallery.com/), I somehow spent seven hours — for reasons still unknown to science — making this plot.
+Following examples from [The R Graph Gallery](https://r-graph-gallery.com/), I somehow spent seven hours making this plot.
 In the end, it received the unforgettable comment: “unique but meaningless.”

 I remain very proud of it.
 I hope that, in the future, I will have more opportunities to produce research that earns the same evaluation.